NiCE CXone Transcription

 Transcription uses an ASR

 Automatic Speech Recognition.
 Allows contacts to respond to prompts by speaking, pressing phone keys, or both. model that has been trained on large data sets.
-The conversations used to train the model span a wide range of industries.
 However, every organization uses words that are unique, or that are used in unique contexts.
 This can affect the accuracy of transcription results.

-You can tune the model that Transcription uses.
-This allows you to tune the model so it recognizes terminology that's unique to your organization or that has a unique context in your line of business.
+You can customize the model that Transcription uses.
+This allows you to configure it to recognize terminology that's unique to your organization or that has a unique context in your line of business.

-Custom vocabulary tuning is configured in Interaction Analytics, but it does not require a license for that application.
-You only need to have a license for custom vocabulary tuning.
+Custom vocabulary configurations are made in Interaction Analytics (CXone), but they do not require a license for that application.
+You only need to have a license for custom vocabulary.

-Custom vocabulary tuning is available for all languages that Transcriptionsupports.
-It is currently not supported for post-call transcription.
+Custom vocabulary is available for all languages that Transcription supports.

 Supported Languages

-Transcription is trained to handle many dialects within each of the supported languages.
+Transcription handles many dialects within each of the supported languages.
 The transcribed output for each conversation targets a single dialect, but may include aspects of more than one dialect.

 Transcription supports the following languages: